elenavanengelenmaslova/kotlinconf-kotlin-spring-cloud-function-presentation/slides.md

 - 1 mins
 (Call Azure)

-So wer are not using a Hello world, however the use case is still simple, we hve some business logic which requires some persistence, and we are using a cloud specific service for this persistence.
-In AWS we will use S3, and in Azure we are using Blob Storage.
-These are exactly what we need to store our mock configuration.
+So we are not using a Hello world, however, the use case is still simple, we have some business logic, which requires some persistence and notification functionality, and we are using a cloud-specific service for this persistence and notification.
+In AWS we will use S3 and SES, and in Azure we are using Blob Storage and ACS (Azure Communication Services).
+These are exactly what we need to store our docs and notify the reviewer.
 -->